Monkler/ZiegelCAN/README.md

 # ZiegelCAN

-Simple easy / very cheap to use CAN GUI + Device
+Simple easy to use and cheap CAN GUI + Device

 ## GUI